 Commonly known as scallions or spring onions, bunching onions are bulbless types with a milder flavor than many larger onions.
 They are highly versatile, and can be eaten raw or cooked in soups, salads, dips, stir-fries, and more.
 Bunching onions are very hardy, and many varieties are well-suited to winter harvest or overwintering.
 While other types of onions can be marketed in bunches, true bunching onions are cultivars of a specific species, generally Allium fistulosum, though there are exceptions.

-Deep Purple Bunching Onion 200 Organic Seeds
+Deep Purple Bunching Onion 200 Non-GMO, Open Pollinated Seeds

 Deep Purple Bunching Onions are a deep red-purple in color.
 The first red bunching type that is highly colored at any temperature.
 For spring or summer sowing.
 Harvest in about 60 days.

-Eclipse Onion 500 Open Pollinated Seeds
+Eclipse Onion 500 Non-GMO, Open Pollinated Seeds

 White onion for bunching or pearl size.
 Eclipse is a short-day onion that can be grown in long-day areas to produce mini or pearl onions.
 Mild flavor.
 Seeding rate can be adjusted to get onions of desired size, or thin after seedlings are established.
 Best at 40° latitude and higher.
 Harvest in about 60 days.